Where the Rubber Meets the Road

 Owning a Car

 When you buy a car, you will receive a Certificate of Title, which is the legal ownership document for your car.
 It displays your name and address and the name and address of any lien holder (like a bank or credit union) that gave you a loan to buy the car.
+The lein holder will hold the Certificate of Title until you have paid off the car loan.

-You are required to carry proof of insurance and registration with you in your car and show it to a police officer, upon request.
+You are required by law to carry proof of liability insurance and registration with you in your car and show it to a police officer, upon request.
 If you cannot provide proof of insurance or registration, you may receive a fine and even lose your driving privileges.
 Idaho law was recently updated to allow drivers to show proof of insurance electronically from a smartphone app.

 - 12 to 17 points in any 12 month period will result in a 30-day suspension of your driver’s license